ton-community/ton-docs/docs/v3/guidelines/nodes/running-nodes/staking-with-nominator-pools.md

 A smart contract, called a [**nominator pool**](/v3/documentation/smart-contracts/contracts-specs/nominator-pool), provides the ability for one or more nominators to lend Toncoin in a validator stake, and ensures that the validator can use that Toncoin only for validation.
 Also, the smart contract guarantees the distribution of the reward.

 ## Validators vs Nominators

 If you are familiar with cryptocurrencies, you must have heard about **validators** and **nominators**.
 These words often appear in crypto-related channels (our channel is no exception).
 Now, the time has come to find out what they are – the two major actors ruling the blockchain.

 ### Validators

-First, let's speak about validators.
+First, let's start with validators.
 A validator is a network node that helps keep the blockchain running by verifying (or validating) suggested blocks and recording them on the blockchain.

-To become a validator, you must meet two requirements: have a high-performance server and obtain a serious amount of TON (600,000) in order to make a stake.
-At the time of writing, there are 227 validators on TON.
+To become a validator, you must meet two requirements: have a high-performance server and obtain a serious amount of TON (at least 300,000) in order to make a stake.
+At the time of writing, there are up to 400 validators per round on TON.

 ### Nominators